Call Us

 The combination of cocaine and alcohol can make you feel invincible, and increase the likelihood of you behaving in a way that compromises your safety.
 Also, the shared negative effects of both cocaine and alcohol, such as aggression, can intensify when the two substances are taken together.

 The short-term risks of cocaine and alcohol show that, even if the substances are taken recreationally, they can harm your body and your mood fairly quickly.
-They can also take a toll on your mental health, which is often felt during the 'comedown', in the days after taking cocaine and alcohol.
+They can also take a toll on your mental health, which is often felt during the 'comedown', in the days after consuming cocaine and alcohol.

 What is a comedown?